What to expect at Camp F.U.S.E!

 Procedures for Release of Children

-Children will participate in outside / inside play and chapel daily.
-In addition to that, each day has its own theme: craft and cooking day, career day, movie day and wet 'n' messy day.
+Children will participate in outside and inside activities and chapel daily.
+In addition to that, each day will consist of chapel, computer lab learning time, games, crafts, small group discussion, career day speaker and other specialty events and activities.
 It is important that you talk to your child about participating in the activities as well as asking them about their day.
 Chapel is required and is the basis of our program.

 All children must have on closed toe shoes that allow for running and playing.
-No flip flops.
+No flip flops and no tank tops.

 Procedures for Dispensing Medication